 in a way that is completely congruent with your values, beliefs and style,

-Posted by Kirsten Gibbs on December 4, 2019
+Posted by Kirsten Gibbs Last updated 4th December 2019 reading time

 Clients and customers don’t just buy the product or service we sell, nor even the promise of moving one step nearer to being the person they want to be.

 They also buy the experience of buying and the experience of that becoming.